 Robo Wunderkind isn’t just about learning the basics of coding and robotics.
 It’s also about becoming a better group worker, thinker, and cooperator.

-Cooperative play, which the curriculum heavily relies on (and which we discussed in-depth in a previous blog post) supports the development of many pro-social skills.
+Cooperative play, which our curriculum heavily relies on (and which we discussed in-depth in a previous blog post) supports the development of many pro-social skills.
 These skills might seem small at first glance, but they will be very beneficial in the children’s academic, professional, and even every-day future life.

 Here are 10 important skills children can learn while playing with Robo Wunderkind.